Life of Pi, by Yann Martel, is a story of faith and survival.

 “When you’ve suffered a great deal in life, each additional pain is both unbearable and trifling.”

-~Yann Martel, Life of Pi, Page 5, Chapter 1
+~Yann Martel, Life of Pi, (Pi Patel as the Narrator), Chapter 1, Page 5

 “You may not believe in life, but I don’t believe in death. … The reason death sticks so closely to life isn’t biological necessity–it’s envy.
 Life is so beautiful that death has fallen in love with it, a jealous, possessive love that grabs at what it can.
 But life leaps over oblivion lightly, losing only a thing or two of no importance, and gloom is but the passing shadow of a cloud.”